-If you smoke, you should stop as soon as possible but at least two weeks before surgery and at least until your bone heals.
-Nicotine and other chemicals in cigarettes, e-cigarettes, chewing tobacco and marijuana narrow blood vessels in the foot and increase the risks of surgery-particularly the risk of wound problems and it has an impact on bone healing which is relevant to your operation.
+If you smoke, you should stop as soon as possible but at least two weeks before surgery and at least until your wound heals.
+Nicotine and other chemicals in cigarettes, e-cigarettes, chewing tobacco and marijuana narrow blood vessels in the foot and increase the risks of surgery-particularly the risk of wound problems.
 The risk of blood clots (DVT and pulmonary embolism) is also increased.
 We can help direct you to the smoking cessation service if you would like some help.